Fuerteventura: Sculpture park

-In addition to the museums, the capital Puerto del Rosario has an open-air sculpture park consisting of around 100 sculptures by different artists scattered across the city.
-Most of them were created for the International Symposium of Sculpture celebrated annually since 2001.
+In addition to the museums, the capital has an open-air sculpture park consisting of around 100 sculptures by different artists scattered across the city.
+Most of them were created for the International Symposium of Sculpture, celebrated annually since 2001.
 During the festival, artists come from all over the world to erect their sculptures in the open air, in full view of passers by.

 Main sights

-Sites of interest include Corralejo and El Jable to the north which are made up of fine sand dunes whilst the south is filled with long beaches and remote bays.
+Sites of interest in the north include Corralejo and El Jable, which are made up of fine sand dunes, whilst the south is filled with long beaches and remote bays.
 The constant winds blowing onto the beaches provide a paradise for windsurfing.
 Surfing is common on the west and north coasts where there are large waves.
 Windsurfing is common around Corralejo and Playas de Sotavento and wave sailing (windsurfing on the waves) on the coast along the northern half of the island.
-El Cotillo is a small fishing village in the north-west of the Island famous for a very long beach to the south of the village and few very calm beaches to the north.
-The northern beaches frequented by snorkeling enthusiasts and sun worshippers alike are referred to as lakes by the locals.
+El Cotillo is a small fishing village in the north-west of the island, famous for a very long beach to the south of the village and a few very calm beaches to the north.
+The northern beaches, frequented by snorkeling enthusiasts and sun worshippers alike, are referred to as lakes by the locals.